aganter/ZEN-garden/documentation/How_To_Benders_Decomposition.md

 - The parameter `use_monolithic_solution` should be set to True if the user wants to exploit the solution of the monolithic problem as starting point of the Benders Decomposition.
 - The parameter `run_default_scenario` should be set to True if the user wants to consider as one of the subproblems also the default scenario.

-**TO NOTE:** The `config` is still a `.py` script, functionalities to generate automatically the input and folder paths are not yet present for this method
+**TO NOTE:** The `config` is still a `.py` script.
+Functionalities to generate automatically the input and folder paths are not yet present for this method.

 #### Benders Decompsotion Folder
 The `benders_decomposition` folder looks like: